Meliodas-Sama/streamlit-example/README.md

     * Vector Space (TF-IDF) Model

 * Answer a query (Boolean query, Normal query) about the given questions and answers or about COVID-19 using our pre-trained Models about COVID-19 questions.

+To install _Streamlit_ alone:
+`pip install streamlit`

+To install  the requirements:
+pip install -r /path/to/requirements.txt

+Use `streamlit run streamlit_app.py` to run the project on http://localhost:8501

 Made with :heart: as a HomeWork for MWS_AIR by Ahmad_155511, Walid_164688